A set of correspondence concerning the purchase and making of the Gold Medal.

 Sin títuloThis sub-series contains correspondence pertaining to the Selection of the Medal winner, the Presentation of the Medal, and the Lecture given on that occasion by Professor Luce.

-Sin títuloLetter from John Pinches to Miss Crawford, Secretary, Royal Asiatic Society, to supply the estimate for the Gold Medal and to inform regarding possible tax on it.
-Typed with printed letterhead, dated 25 October 1968.
+Sin títuloLetter from John Pinches to Secretary, Royal Asiatic Society, to give a quote for the medal in 9 carat gold of £30 and that a current delivery time is 10 weeks.
+Typed with printed letterhead, dated 16 September 1965.

 Sin título